-Please click here to see our main Child Protection & Safeguarding policy.
+Please click here to read our Child Protection & Safeguarding policy.
 Use the links below to take you to key safeguarding documents which inform our policy and practice.
 As a school we are developing key ‘Supporting Students’ policies, these relate to specific issues that we needed particularly protocols and guidance around.

 - La Retraite ‘Supporting Students’ Policy: Self-Harm and Suicidal Ideation

-- La Retraite 'Peer on Peer Abuse' Policy
+- La Retraite 'Child-on-Child Abuse' Policy

 - Keeping Children Safe in Education